 Bird feeders can attract the prettiest birds, but the problem is all the mess and weeds that you get from the bird seed!
-Learn how to make a birdseed catcher to keep the ground under your bird feeder weed and mess free.
+Learn how we made a birdseed catcher to keep the ground under our bird feeder weed and mess-free.

 How To Make a Bird Seed Catcher for Your Bird Feeder

 Didn’t winter this year seem like it was never going to end?
 (We even lost a significant amount of our new landscape/plants due to a very late deep freeze – ugh!)
-But end, it did and it seems like we skipped spring all together!
+But end, it did, and it seems like we skipped spring altogether!

-Another secret project Hubby and I are working on is, we are on a mission to start luring some of the colorful birds from our neighbor’s bird feeders over to ours!
+A “secret project” Hubby and I are working on is that we are on a mission to start luring some of the colorful birds from our neighbor’s bird feeders over to ours!
 (Shhh…, don’t tell, lol)